vim-utilities/proompter/.github/README.md

   "&#x1F4C8; Options for contributing to proompter and vim-utilities"

-Options for contributing to proompter and vim-utilities
+Options for contributing to Proompter and Vim Utilities

 ---